Meet the Top 101 in Crypto

 The chart below shows how BUIDL works from issuance to custody, highlighting how traditional finance and blockchain infrastructure come together:

-Category Tool Role
+Category Tool / Asset Role

-Fund BUIDL Delivers yield from real-world assets
+Fund BUIDL Delivers yield from real-world assets (U.S. Treasuries, cash, repos)

 Issuer BlackRock Manages fund assets and investment strategy

-Tokenization Securitize Issues tokens, handles compliance
+Tokenization Securitize Issues tokens, handles compliance and transfer agent duties

-Cross-chain bridge Wormhole Moves tokens between blockchains
+Cross-chain bridge Wormhole Moves BUIDL tokens between supported blockchains

 Benefits For Investors And Institutions